nlholm/docker-demo-documentation/docker-demo-documentation.md

 In the final stage of our project, we further utilized Nginx and installed it as a reverse proxy and load balancer that serves our three backend web servers that run in Docker containers.

 Once again, we started the installation without automation first.
-We ran  `sudo apt-get update` , `sudo apt-install nginx` on the master.
+We ran  `sudo apt-get update` , `sudo apt install nginx` on the master.

 After installation we worked on the nginx.conf that was available at /etc/nginx/nginx.conf.